The Meaning of Connascent

 Context: Neoplatonic, Aristotelian philosophy

-- •“Bit” — archaic English “fragment” repurposed for binary digit
+- •“Bit” — archaic English “fragment,” repurposed for binary digit

-- •“Daemon” — mythological spirit repurposed for background process
+- •“Daemon” — mythological spirit, repurposed for background process

 Sources